ThrowTheSwitch/Ceedling/README.md

 Because it handles all the nitty-gritty of rebuilds and becuase of Unity and CMock, Ceedling makes [Test-Driven Development][TDD] in C a breeze.

 Ceedling is also extensible with a simple plugin mechanism.
-It comes with a number of built-in plugins for code coverage, test suite report generation, Continuous Integration features, IDE integration, release libraries & dependencies, and more.
+It comes with a number of built-in plugins for code coverage, test suite report generation, Continuous Integration features, IDE integration, release library builds & dependency management, and more.

 [Unity]: https://github.com/throwtheswitch/unity
 [CMock]: https://github.com/throwtheswitch/cmock